svenaoki/CNN-PyTorch-React/README.md

 As I would not like the idea of creating the frontend with Flask as well and HTML only, I linked the model to a ReactJS app.
 People who would like to use the repo should therefore know a little bit of Javascript.

-Since this is just a fun project, I do not intend to spend much time on it - maybe a couple of evening so roughly 5-6 hours.
+Since this is just a fun project, I do not intend to spend much time on it.
 Also I did not include a requirement.txt (it is basically pytorch that you need to install and flask, flask-cors) and I won't go into detail how to run a JS application such as React (it boils down to install node js, npm install, npm start anyway).